Melinda Mullins

-Melinda Mullins (born April 20, 1958) is an American former film, television and theatre actress.
+Melinda Mullins is an American former film, television and theatre actress.

-Early life and education

-She earned her Bachelor of Arts degree in the Romance languages from Mount Holyoke College in South Hadley, Massachusetts, in 1979.
-She also studied at the Juilliard School in New York City, New York, and the Conservatoire National Supérieur d'Art Dramatique in Paris.
-She also took the Alan Weiss Broadcasting Course and Michael Shurtleff's Scene Study and Audition Class.

 Career

 Mullins has appeared in numerous roles in film, television and on the Broadway stage.
-While appearing in several TV series, such as M*A*S*H or Law & Order, Mullins may be best known for her role as former Broadway leading lady Hilary Booth in Rupert Holmes' Remember WENN.
+While appearing in several TV series, such as M*A*S*H and Law & Order, Mullins may be best known for her role as former Broadway leading lady Hilary Booth in Rupert Holmes' Remember WENN.
 Mullins, who also writes screenplays and short stories, was married to actor/author Joshua Bryant, who appeared as Jack Scully on M*A*S*H, since 2005; the couple moved to France in 2018.
 Bryant died on June 25, 2024.